skx/deployr/README.md

 In short you write `{{get "variable-name-here"}}` and the value of the variable will be output inline.

-Any variable defined with `Set` will be available to you, as well as the [predefined variables](#predefined-variables) noted above.
+Any variable defined with `Set` (or via a command-line argument) will be available to you, as well as the [predefined variables](#predefined-variables) noted above.